 Your labels will export with the household name and their addresses.

-If you want to address the husband and wife instead of individuals or the whole household, you can request a custom report.
+If you want to address the two oldest household adults instead of individuals or the whole household, use the Couples option.
 The report looks for the married male and puts him first, and then the married female.
 So, in order for the report to work correctly, please ensure the following:

 Make sure households only have two Adults, the legal guardians of the household.